Former PC Star Joins Staff

 NEW HAVEN, Conn. – Mel Ruzzi, a veteran coach with 12 years of experience, has joined the Yale Women's Hockey coaching staff.

-Ruzzi comes from a six-year stint at Providence College where she built the program to a PairWise ranking of 10th and 2nd in Hockey East as the Associate Head Coach.
-She worked primarily with the defensemen, helping the first blueliner to win the Hockey East Rookie of the Year (Whitney Dove in 2017).
+Ruzzi comes from a six-year stint at Providence College where she built the program to a PairWise ranking of 10th as the Associate Head Coach.
+She worked primarily with the defensemen, helping the first blueliner in conference history to win the Hockey East Rookie of the Year (Whitney Dove in 2017).
 She also coached a pair of skaters who finished the 2016-17 season in the top 10 in scoring among blueliners.

 "We are thrilled to add Mel Ruzzi to our staff.
 Mel is a bright young coach with a wealth of experience that we are all going to benefit from," said Joakim Flygh, Yale's Susan Cavanagh Head Coach of Women's Ice Hockey.
 "We are all excited to welcome Mel to the Bulldog Hockey family and to Ingalls Rink."